 Tibetan-Tibetan dictionary with an informative introduction in English by Lotsawa Tony Duff and entries for over 2,250 people who appeared in Tibet over the last 1,400 years, including kings, their ministers, a large number of spiritual practitioners, etc. Available for free download on the the Padma Karpo Translation Committee website.

 This resource on the German Wikipedia page lists some 200 lamas, based in significant part on the work, Danzhu’angben (ed.).
 Zang zu da ci dian (Bod rigs tshig mdzod chen mo).
 Lanzhou Shi: Gan su ren min chu ban she, 2003

 "Who Was Who in Tibet?": Biographical Handbook of Tibet in the First Half of the Twentieth Century

 Compiled by the Pitt Rivers Museum, this searchable database is based on Hugh Richardson's work regarding mid-20th century with a focus on Tibetan officials and aristocrats; includes many photographic images.

-This anonymous blog offers substantial biographies of leading contemporary (or late-twentieth century) Tibetan government leaders, religious teachers, intellectuals, educators, etc. The site seems to be still in development, and there are some glitches in the navigation.
-If you click on a single person, you may proceed forward or backward, though not necessarily in the category you are searching.
-Nevertheless, there is some interesting material here -- with most entries in English, but also a few in Tibetan.
+This blog offers substantial biographies of leading contemporary (or late-twentieth century) Tibetan government leaders, religious teachers, intellectuals, educators, etc. Most entries in English, but also a few in Tibetan.